Skip to Main Content

 What Happened?

-A researcher sustained a laceration to one of his fingers when sectioning tissue with a microtome.
-The researcher was examining the position of the tissue sample inside the microtome but did not engage the hand wheel brake or the hand wheel lock.
-Furthermore, he did not use the knife guard to cover the cutting surface while manipulating the sample.
-The researcher’s finger was caught between the cassette clamp and the knife holder base resulting in a ¾ inch laceration.
-The researcher reported the incident to his supervisor and was send to the emergency room for treatment.
+While sectioning tissue with a microtome, a researcher sustained a deep laceration to one finger.
+At the time of the injury, they were examining the position of the sample within the instrument without having engaged the hand wheel brake or hand wheel lock, and without having placed the knife guard over the cutting surface.
+The finger was caught between the cassette clamp and the knife holder base.
+The researcher freed their finger, notified their supervisor, and was sent to the emergency room for evaluation and treatment.

 What Was The Cause?